MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 ## PBIR format

 > [!IMPORTANT]
-> Please take into account all PBIR [limitations](#pbir-considerations-and-limitations) during the preview phase.
+> Please consider all the PBIR [limitations](#pbir-considerations-and-limitations) during the preview phase.

-Saving your Power BI Project files (PBIP) using Power BI enhanced report format (PBIR) greatly improves the tracking of changes and the resolution of merge conflicts by using properly formatted JSON files.
+Saving your Power BI Project files (PBIP) using the Power BI Enhanced Report Format (PBIR) greatly improves change tracking and merge conflict resolution by using properly formatted JSON files.

 :::image type="content" source="./media/projects-report/pbir-diff.png" alt-text="Screenshot of friendly PBIR diffs.":::

-And organizing each page, visual, bookmark, etc., in separate individual files within a folder structure.
+Each page, visual, bookmark, etc., is organized into separate individual files within a folder structure, which is ideal for co-development.

 :::image type="content" source="./media/projects-report/pbir-folder.png" alt-text="Screenshot of friendly PBIR folder.":::

 Unlike PBIR-Legacy (report.json), PBIR is a publicly documented format and allows modifications from  non-Power BI applications.
-Each file has a public JSON schema, which documents each property and lets code editors like Visual Studio Code perform syntax validation while editing.
-On open, Power BI Desktop will validate the changed PBIR files to guarantee successful loading.
+Each file has a public JSON schema, which not only documents the file but also lets code editors like Visual Studio Code perform syntax validation while editing.

-The following scenarios are just a subset of possibilities now available with PBIR and external changes:
+The following scenarios are some of the possibilities now available with PBIR and external changes:
 - Copy pages/visuals/bookmarks between reports.
 - Ensure consistency of set of visuals across all pages, by simply copy & paste the visual files.
 - Find and replace across multiple reports.